 The bad news is that, having been run by Jany and her family since 1977, Jany is hoping to retire this summer and is looking to sell the business on.
 With luck, someone will buy it and carry it on much as it is, but who knows what will happen?
 So, if you get the chance, check out Jany’s while you can.
 Or buy it.
 But don’t change anything!

 It would be great if Jany’s was still open, still serving the same wholesome value-for-money food when I next come to Philadelphia.

 March 2015: Jany’s is still here!
 I’ve just called in for brunch on my return to Philadelphia and am delighted to report that Jany’s is under new ownership and going strong.
 As far as I can tell, other than the addition of Wifi, nothing else has changed 🙂

-May 2017: It looks like Jany’s has closed for good.
-With thanks to Nick for the heads up.
+May 2017: Jany’s has closed for good, something I was able to confirm on my 2018 trip to Philadelphia.
+Thanks to Nick for the heads up.